mirzafahad/embedded_c_style_guide/style_guide.md

 # 5. White Space

 #### 5.1 Spaces
-- Each of the keywords `if`, `while`, `for`, `switch`, and `return` shall be followed by one space when there is additional program text on the same line.
+- Each of the keywords `if`, `while`, `for`, `switch`, and `return` should be followed by one space when there is additional program text on the same line.

-- Each semicolon separating the elements of a for statement shall always be followed by one space.
+- Each semicolon separating the elements of a for statement should always be followed by one space.

 ```C
 if (depthInFt > 10){}